defold/defold/README_SETUP.md

 #### Visual C++ 2019 Community

 [Download](https://visualstudio.microsoft.com/vs/older-downloads/) the Community version or use the Professional or Enterprise version if you have the proper licence.
-When installing, don't forget to select VC++ and the 'Windows 8.1 and windows phone' SDK.
+When installing, select the "Desktop Development with C++" workload.
 There is also an optional 3rd party git client.

 #### MSYS/MinGW